 For example, I'm 46 years old, so according to his equation I should not exceed a heart rate of 134 (180 minus 46) during my ABB period.
 Because I had spent so many years exercising at a much higher heart rate, jogging at this pace seemed like a joke.
 It was a very light jog mixed with periods of walking when my heart rate would get too high.
 Even Dr.Maffetone's elite athletes initially get frustrated at having to train for months in what seems like a ridiculously low intensity level…that is until they start shattering their own personal records thanks to building a huge aerobic base in the absence of any anaerobic setbacks.

-Also keep in mind that for most of us mortals who are simply trying to exercise for health and longevity, the Maffetone aerobic heart rate (aka MAF heart rate) is exactly the zone at which you not only build the most aerobic fitness over time, but also gain the most health benefits in terms of reducing the risk of heart disease, strokes, cancer, Alzheimer’s disease and most other chronic health conditions.
+Also keep in mind that for most of us mortals who are simply trying to exercise for health and longevity by conditioning our mitochondria, the Maffetone aerobic heart rate (aka MAF heart rate) is exactly the zone at which you not only build the most aerobic fitness over time, but also gain the most health benefits in terms of reducing the risk of heart disease, strokes, cancer, Alzheimer's disease and most other chronic health conditions.
 You also burn more body fat during these extended aerobic sessions.
-Yes anaerobic also burns fat, but we can’t sustain that level of exercise intensity for very long compared to a longer, lower intensity hike or a slow jog.
+Yes anaerobic also burns fat, but we can't sustain that level of exercise intensity for very long compared to a longer, lower intensity hike or a slow jog.

 In addition, you are not overtaxing your heart when you stay at or just below your MAF heart rate, nor are you raising levels of the stress hormone cortisol for long periods of time, which means you aren't accelerating aging either.